 Associate Professor of Choral Studies, Associate Director of Choral Activities

-His published compositions, arrangements and orchestrations have appeared with Santa Barbara Music under the Jo-Michael Scheibe series, with Hinshaw Music and under the Lorenz label.
+His compositions, arrangements and orchestrations have been performed by high school and collegiate ensembles across the country.
+His works have been featured in choral reading sessions around the U.S. His published works appear with Santa Barbara Music under the Jo-Michael Scheibe series, with Hinshaw Music and under the Lorenz label.
 He is currently working on an orchestration commission for "Salvator natus est," recently published by Hinshaw Music.

-In Utah Larson conducted the Madrigal Singers at Logan High School, the BYU Women's chorus and the Wasatch Chorale.
-Larson catalogued over 5,000 choral works as the University of Illinois choral librarian.
+In Utah, he conducted the Madrigal Singers at Logan High School, the BYU women's chorus and the Wasatch Chorale.
+As a pianist he has accompanied soloists and choruses at USU and Stetson University.
+He has been a church organist since age 12.
+Larson cataloged over 5,000 choral works as the University of Illinois' choral librarian.
 His dissertation pioneered research on the choral music of Eric Whitacre and was nominated for the Julius Hereford national prize for dissertations in musicology.
 It has been referenced in numerous other student papers on the composer in the past seven years.

 - D.M.A., University of Illinois